+'''

 module load intelmpi

+'''

-You will also need to export SCM\USE\LOCAL\IMPI=1 inside your environment at run time.
+You will also need to export SCM_USE_LOCAL_IMPI=1 inside your environment at run time.
 To make it simpler, you can put both the export, and module load commands inside the cloudrc.sh script.

+2. add a new line to the cloudre. sh script created earlier:

+'''

+module load intelmpi

+3. Add another line saying

+export SCM USE LOCAL IMPI=1

+'''

-2. add a new line to the cloudrc.sh script created earlier: module load intelmpi 3.
-Add another line saying export SCM\USE\LOCAL\IMPI=1 , to tell AMS to use the Intel MPI version installed on the cluster itself.
+, to tell AMS to use the Intel MPI version installed on the cluster itself.
 Save and close the file.